jmangt/test-driven-puppet/modules,_profiles_and_roles.md

 1. You can test the components in isolation.
 2. It creates a clear separation of responsibilities between your components.

 **This means that you can pinpoint who's fault is it when a Puppet run fails** .

-If your individual modules are passing all their tests, but when you put them together something fails it becomes a lot easier to figure out where the problem is.
+If your individual modules are passing all their tests, but when you put them together something fails, it becomes a lot easier to figure out where the problem is.

 If you are reading this book your have probably experience the pain of trying to untangle a ball of dependencies in a giant monolithic module.
+So spending some time to split your module into the Module, Profile, Role pattern is time well spent.

 ---